Norwegian County Road 542

 County Road 542 (Fylkesvei 542) is a 19.7 km long county road in Vestland county, Norway.
 The road is located in Stord Municipality and Bømlo Municipality.
-It connects the islands of Bømlo to the island of Føyno in Stord via part of the Triangle Link.
+It connects the islands of Bømlo to the island of Føyno in Stord Municipality via part of the Triangle Link.
 County Road 542 contains two mayor bridges, the Bømla Bridge and Spissøy Bridge.

 The easternmost part of the road is part of the Triangle Link.

 History

 Before 1 January 2010, the route was a Norwegian national road, known as National Road 542 (Riksvei 542).
 It was redesignated a county road after the regional reform of national roads.